No3x/compose-github-release-updater/docs/usage.md

 - `versionComparator` - decides whether a release is newer.
 Defaults to SemVer comparison with tolerant tags.

 Public API:
-- `suspend fun checkForUpdate(force: Boolean = false, currentVersion: String = installedVersion())`: returns a `GithubRelease?`.
+- `suspend fun checkForUpdate(force: Boolean = false, currentVersion: String = installedVersion())`: returns an `UpdateCheckResult` describing whether an update can be surfaced, was skipped, or failed.
 - `suspend fun downloadAndInstall(release, onProgress)`: downloads the asset and returns `Result<Unit>`.
 - `fun deferRelease(release)` and `fun clearDeferredRelease()`: skip the given version until the next forced check.
 - `fun createInstallPermissionIntent()`: returns an `Intent` that opens the system settings on Android O+ when the user must allow installing unknown apps.

+`UpdateCheckResult` conveys the outcome:
+- `UpdateCheckResult.UpdateAvailable` exposes the `GithubRelease` when a newer version is ready.
+- `UpdateCheckResult.NoUpdate` groups `NoUpdate.UpToDate`, `NoUpdate.NoCompatibleRelease`, and `NoUpdate.Disabled` when nothing should be surfaced.
+- `UpdateCheckResult.Skipped` covers early exits such as `Skipped.Throttled` and `Skipped.Deferred`.
+- `UpdateCheckResult.Failed` wraps the thrown exception so you can surface richer feedback.

 `checkForUpdate()` honours `checkInterval` by default.
 Pass `force = true` only when the user explicitly requests an immediate refresh (for example from a settings button).

 The helper posts a toast on network failures during `checkForUpdate`.
-You can surface richer UI by inspecting the returned `Result` from `downloadAndInstall`:
+You can surface richer UI by handling `UpdateCheckResult.Failed` and by inspecting the returned `Result` from `downloadAndInstall`:
 ```kotlin
 scope.launch {
     updater.downloadAndInstall(release) { progress ->